priprii/FFXIVPlugins/README.md

 - Fixed Bug: Camera properties reverting to default at login or during gameplay.
 - More user-friendly UI

+### SoundPyon

+Similar to [SoundFilter](https://git.anna.lgbt/anna/SoundFilter) but updated for Dawntrail & has a more user-friendly UI.

 ### TamaPyon (In Development)

 A Tamagotchi game that you can play while you play FFXIV.